485 Hillsdale Drive, Suite 206 Charlottesville, VA 22901 | (434) 964-1588

 No. You may print the application from our web site and mail it to us, but it is not possible to apply on-line.
 If you do print the application from the web site, be sure to print both pages.
 There are sections for you, your parent/guardian, and high school guidance counselor to complete.

-Due to the large number of applicants, we are unable to accept faxed or emailed applications or any part of the application.
+Due to the large number of applicants, we are unable to accept faxed or emailed applications.
+However, counselors may email the letters of recommendation to firstname.lastname@example.org.

 If you have a legitimate reason, beyond your control, for missing the deadline, you may call to request an extension.
 Approval must be given by the Ron Brown Scholar Program in order for the deadline to be extended.